 Mischevious meerkats and Humboldt penguins are all awaiting your arrival.
 Sneak below the treetop exhibit to visit the UK’s only group of Bonobos or see if you can spot your favourite colour fluttering by in the Butterfly Forest.
 All this and more before trekking off for a spot of lunch overlooking the snow leopard enclosure.

 With the biggest collection of monkeys and apes in the Western World, as well as rare Amur leopards, conservation is at the heart of everything Twycross does.
-Kids can learn more about their mission with the Keeper for a Day programme or simply take it easy in a huge multi-tiered soft play area.
+Kids can learn more about their mission with a choice of animal programmes or simply take it easy in a huge multi-tiered soft play area.

 It’s got a 7 out of 10 from our K-Raters.

 Rainforest Cafe is a unique family-friendly restaurant bringing to life the sights and sounds of the Amazon rainforest.
-Centrally located just off Piccadilly, it’s one of the best places in London to go with the kids after a day out in the city or the perfect stop before visiting the Theatre.
-The Rainforest Cafe is decorated throughout with jungle foliage and animatronics, there’s even a thunder and lightning storm, waterfalls and of course the moving gorillas and elephants to entertain everyone.
+Centrally located just off Piccadilly, it’s one of the best places in London to go.
+Definitely with the kids after a day out in the city or the perfect stop before visiting the Theatre.
+The Rainforest Cafe is decorated throughout with jungle foliage and animatronics.
+There’s even a thunder and lightning storm, waterfalls and of course the moving gorillas and elephants to entertain everyone.

-You will dine in the company of sounds of the Amazon, the clap of thunder, singing birds, trumpeting elephants, animal calls and sudden rainstorms.
+Dine with fellow animal lovers in the company of sounds of the Amazon, singing birds, animal calls and sudden rainstorms.
 While the restaurant is targeted at kids it certainly satisfies everyone’s needs, with a choice of adult and children’s menus.
 You will find all your favourites such as burgers, pasta, steaks, salads, and delicious ice creams and sparkling desserts.